 The issuer intends to treat the Class A notes as debt for federal income tax purposes.
-In the opinion of our counsel, Squire, Sanders & Dempsey L.L.P., the Class A notes will be characterized as debt for U.S. federal income tax purposes.
-The assumptions and representations upon which the foregoing opinion is based are: (1) the pertinent provisions of the Code, the Treasury Regulations promulgated thereunder and the judicial and administrative rulings and decisions now in effect will remain in effect and will not otherwise be amended, revised, reversed or overruled; (2) the indenture, the master servicing agreement and the other documents contemplated by this transaction and referred to herein are executed and delivered in substantially the form as on file with the indenture trustee (the "transaction documents") and the parties thereto will carry out their respective duties and obligations as set forth therein; (3) the master servicer, the issuer, and the holders will treat the Class A notes as indebtedness for federal income tax purposes.
-This opinion will not be binding on the courts or the IRS.
+In the opinion of our counsel, Mayer Brown LLP, the Class A notes will be characterized as debt for U.S. federal income tax purposes.
+The facts, assumptions and representations upon which the foregoing opinion is based include: (1) the pertinent provisions of the Code, the Treasury Regulations promulgated thereunder and the judicial and administrative rulings and decisions now in effect will remain in effect and will not otherwise be amended, revised, reversed or overruled; (2) the indenture, the master servicing agreement and the other documents contemplated by this transaction and referred to herein are executed and delivered in substantially the form as on file with the indenture trustee (the "transaction documents") and the parties thereto will carry out their respective duties and obligations as set forth therein; (3) the master servicer, the issuer, and the holders will treat the Class A notes as indebtedness for federal income tax purposes; and (4) on the closing date, the Class A notes will be rated "AAA" by Fitch Ratings and "AAA (sf)" by Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business.
+This opinion will not be binding on the courts or the Internal Revenue Service (the "IRS").